 Finding out that your child is facing criminal charges for their actions can feel like your world has turned upside down.
 However, there are things that can be done to help protect their future and defend their rights.

 The first step to fighting a child pornography criminal charge begins with working with an experienced San Diego criminal defense attorney.
 At the Law Office of George Gedulin, our team of trusted criminal defense attorneys has helped countless individuals put their pasts behind them, allowing them to return to their best possible lives.

-Please, don’t risk your teen’s future, our team can help.
-Call us today (858) 281-4605 to learn more over a confidential case evaluation.
+Please, don’t risk your teen’s future, our experienced criminal defense attorney in San Diego can help.
+Call us today (858) 281-4605 to learn more about a confidential case evaluation.